bazelbuild/bazel-skylib/docs/unittest_doc.md

 Unit testing support.

 Unlike most Skylib files, this exports four modules:
-* `unittest` which contains functions to declare and define unit tests
+* `unittest` contains functions to declare and define unit tests for ordinary Starlark functions;
-* `analysistest` which contains functions to declare and define analysis tests
+* `analysistest` contains functions to declare and define tests for analysis phase behavior of a rule, such as a given target's providers or registered actions;
-* `loadingtest` which contains functions to decalre and define loading phase test
+* `loadingtest` contains functions to declare and define tests for loading phase behavior, such as macros and `native.*`;
-* `asserts` which contains the assertions used to within tests
+* `asserts` contains the assertions used within tests.

+See https://bazel.build/extending/concepts for background about macros, rules, and the different phases of a build.

 <a id="#unittest_toolchain"></a>